critterandguitari/ETC_Manual/manual.md

 that isn’t of use to you today; you may find that later chapters appreciate in value over time.

-# Chapter Two: General Operation of ETC™
+# Chapter Two: General Operation of ETC

 ### Knowing the knobs and buttons is worth more than a thousand words.